devtommes/Cheat-sheets/Async Await.md

 The trouble is, that the caller of MyMethod has no way to await the outcome of this method.
 They have no access to the Task that DoSomethingAsync returned.
 So you're essentially ignoring a task again.

 Now there are some valid use cases for async void methods.
-The best example would be in a Windows Forms or WPF application where you're in an event handler.
+The best example would be in a Windows Forms or WPF application or any other applications where you're in an event handler.
 Event handlers have a method signature that returns void so you can't make them return a Task.

 So it's not necessarily a problem to see code like this: